dyninst/dyninst/docs/dyninstAPI/developer/function.h.rst

     function), but the underlying parse_block records the sharing status.
 So dodge through to the image layer and find out that info.
 Returns true if such functions exist.

+    Dig down to the low-level block of b, find the low-level functions that share it, and map up to int-level functions and add them to the funcs list.

   .. cpp:function:: bool getSharingFuncs(std::set<func_instance *> &funcs)

     The same, but for any function that overlaps with any of our basic blocks.

+    Find sharing functions via checking all basic blocks.
+We might be able to check only exit points;
+    but we definitely need to check _all_ exits so for now we're checking everything.

     OPTIMIZATION: we're not checking all blocks, only an exit point this _should_ work :) but needs to change if we ever do flow-sensitive parsing